Paediatric Research Institute

-In the first years, research focused on hematology.
-However, soon a whole range of research topics was established, including metabolic diseases, pediatric cancer, adverse effects of bilirubin, and basic research on the effect of peptides on diseases.
+During the first years, the research at the institute focused on hematology.
+However, soon after a whole range of topics were established, including metabolic diseases, pediatric cancer, and adverse effects of bilirubin.